Arcadia-Science/test-datasets/metagenomics/ont/README.md

 ## Information & Purpose

 These are two subsampled Nanopore metagenomes sequenced from two different cheeses that were sampled at 8 and 12 weeks, respectively.
-The metagenomes were sequenced using the Nanopore kit [].
+The metagenomes were sequenced using the Nanopore kit for genomic DNA by ligation kit sqk lsk112.

 ## Test Dataset Generation